dxos/dxos/docs/docs/api/@dxos/react-client/functions.md

 ### [useOrCreateFirstSpace()](https://github.com/dxos/dxos/blob/main/packages/sdk/react-client/src/echo/useSpaces.ts#L29)

 Returns the first space in the current spaces array.
-If none exists, null will be returned at first, then the hook will re-run and return a space once it has been created.
+If none exist,  `null` will be returned at first, then the hook will re-run and return a space once it has been created.
 Requires a ClientProvider somewhere in the parent tree.